Trudeau leans on Trump to help Canadians detained in China at G20 summit

 "If we can build this sense of shared purpose in pushing back against China, in not allowing ourselves to be isolated like this, that's a big step forward," he said.

+Trudeau is expected to meet with European partners to discuss a range of issues on Friday.

-Christopher Sands, the director of the Center for Canadian Studies at John Hopkins University, said Canada doesn't play offence very much but he agreed it would be advisable for Canada to talk to other leaders about the detained Canadians.
+Christopher Sands, the director of the Center for Canadian Studies at John Hopkins University, said Canada doesn't play offence very much but agrees it would be advisable for Canada to talk to other leaders about the detained Canadians.

 Beyond asking for Trump's support, countries like Japan, South Korea and perhaps India might be willing to do the same, Sands said, adding that would only strengthen the U.S. president's commitment to the cause.